 Upon Arrival in Nepal

-On arrival in Nepal at Kathmandu Tribhuvan International airport, our airport representative or staff will receive you with a warm welcome then transfer you to your respective hotel.
-Afternoon or evening time we will review and discuss with much information regarding your trip itinerary and included/excluded services as per the trip itinerary is chosen, at the same time introduce your guide who will help you with the final preparation for your trek.
+On arrival in Nepal at Kathmandu Tribhuvan International Airport, our airport representative or staff will receive you with a warm welcome and then transfer you to your respective hotel.
+Afternoon or evening time we will review and discuss much information regarding your trip itinerary and include/exclude services as per the trip itinerary chosen, at the same time introduce your guide who will help you with the final preparation for your trek.

 Accommodation in Kathmandu

 Accommodation During Trekking

 We provide a clean lodge (mountain lodge) and guest house along with the Everest base camp heli trekking.
 At the Namache Bazaar, we provide you attached bathroom with a hot shower room.

 Every Tea House serves the traditional Nepali meal Dal Bhat (rice and lentils), and as well as a variety of different food items, such as rice, seasonable vegetables, noodles, potatoes, and soups.
 Some lodge serves Western foods such as pizza, pasta, and French fries.
 Soft drinks, snacks, and beer are available in most of the Tea Houses' restaurants.
 A variety of cereals, bread, and egg dishes are generally available for breakfast.

 Safe Drinking Water in Trekking

-Safe drinking water is very important while we are on trek and we recommend that one should drink at least 3-4 liters of water a day (this helps from de-hydration and altitude problem AMS).
-We provide filtered clean water and adding purification pills to our entire trip package.
+Safe drinking water is very important while we are on a trek and we recommend that one should drink at least 3-4 liters of water a day (this helps from dehydration and altitude problems AMS).
+We provide filtered clean water and add purification pills to our entire trip package.
 Besides this, if you wish to drink sealed packed mineral and boiled water you can buy en route at extra cost.